 What comes after minds? by Marvin Minsky.
 From The New Humanists: Science at the Edge (2003).
 Edited by John Brockman.
 Barnes & Noble Books: New York.

-- “Computer science has helped us envision a fare wider range of ways to represent different types and forms of knowledge,…”
+- “Computer science has helped us envision a far wider range of ways to represent different types and forms of knowledge,…”

 - “I see each emotional state as a distinctly different way to think”.

 What I like best about this brief introduction to some of Marvin Minsky’s thinking is his reminder of the value of mind modeling.
 In the early days of cognitive science, back before neuroscience’s explosion onto the scene and the advances of computer modeling, we were left with modeling mental processes and testing theories based on that which could be observed.
-While this approach had its limitations, it did yield some rather free thinking as to what might be happening inside our heads; thinking, one can argue (as Minsky does), that has perhaps dried up in recent years, closing off research paths worthy of investigation.
+While this approach had its limitations, it did yield some rather adventurous thinking as to what might be happening inside our minds; a tradition of thinking about thinking that one can argue, as Minsky does, has dried up in recent years, thereby closing off research paths worthy of investigation.

-Minsky then spells out some of the cool things humans can do, that we haven’t been able to get computers to do.
+Minsky spells out some of the cool things humans can do, that we, thus far, have not been able to inspire computers to do.
 This includes our facility with using multiple representations, our emotions, and shifts between vast collections of knowledge.
-I was peaked by his theories regarding emotional states, and will be following up on that research in my review of his book The Emotion Machine.
+His theories regarding emotional states caught my eye, and I will be following up on that research in my review of his book The Emotion Machine.

-And finally, the author’s brief nod to computers perhaps one upping us in the process of recording data works across generations of development was exciting.
-In general, I find myself taking away from this article a sense of “hey, were not as dumb as we look”, while at the same time re-committing to the program of exploring computer modeling of skills that extend beyond our capability, particularly in regards to ideating the sub-strata of areas of innovation we deem most necessary for addressing climate change.
-If AI processing is still skewed in favor of single functions, let’s make sure we’ve get our labs focussed on the most useful single functions.
+And finally, the author’s brief nod to computers perhaps one day upping us in the process of recording data was exciting.
+In general, I find myself taking away from this article a sense of “hey, were not as dumb as we look”, while at the same time re-committing to the program of exploring computing the possibilities of computing beyond our capabilities, particularly in regards to ideating the sub-strata of arenas of innovation addressing climate change and the reduction of suffering.
+If AI processing is skewed in favor of single functions, let’s ensure our labs focuss on the most useful single functions.